Frequently Asked Questions About CPA

 You have until the end of testing on the day your credit expires.
 Remember, when scheduling your examination, some testing centers are not open on weekends or holidays.
 For some jurisdictions, the expiration date for conditional credit may fall in a non-testing month.
 Examination content changes do not affect conditional credit.
 If you passed a section prior to January 1, 2011, and have valid credit, you will not have to retake that section unless the credit expires before you pass all four sections

-Q7.Who certify CPA and what is the role of AICPA?
+Q7.Who certifies CPA and what is the role of AICPA?

-- The CPA exam is administered by State board of Accountancy and certificate is also provided by state Board.
+- The CPA exam is administered by the State Board of Accountancy and the certificate is also provided by the State Board.

 - AICPA assists in the process of developing and delivering the exam uniformly on behalf of all State Boards.

 - Every state has its own educational requirements for admission to the CPA exam and education & experience requirements for admission to membership (license certificate).